Shahram Sarkani, Ph.D., P.E.

 Carl Busart, D.Eng.Read more

-Dr. Carl E. Busart is a professor of engineering management and systems engineering.
+Dr. Carl E. Busart is an adjunct professor for the School of Engineering and Applied Science.
 Dr. Busart is a member of the U.S. Army’s Acquisition Corps with 15+ years of experience in the research, development, testing and fielding of complex technical systems.
 His research focuses on the application of machine learning across limited bandwidth and unreliable networks.
 Dr. Busart holds a B.S. in Biomedical Engineering and an M.S. in Applied & Computational Mathematics from Johns Hopkins University, an MBA from the University of Maryland's Robert H. Smith School of Business, and a doctorate in engineering from George Washington University.

 - Deliang Ye, Homayoun Mozaffari-Naeini, Carl Busart and Nitish V. Thakor, MEMSurgery: An Integrated Test-Bed for Vascular Surgery, International Journal of Medical Robotics and Computer Assisted Surgery, 1(3), pp 21-30, 2005.